PGD-based optimization of 3D bobsleigh track centerlines from 2D centerlines for simulation applications: Methodology and Computational Framework

 According to the calculated curvature values, points with curvature below a predefined threshold are classified as points on straight segments.
 However, due to potential measurement errors in the raw data, individual points may be misclassified.
 To address this issue, the classification of each point is determined based on the classification of its neighboring region.
 Specifically, if the neighboring points are identified as part of a straight segment and the curvature at the current point is also below the threshold, the point is considered to lie on a straight segment.
 Otherwise, it is classified as part of a curved segment.

 For bobsleigh tracks, slope and length are two critical characteristics.
 For a straight segment, the slope $g_k$ remains constant throughout.
 For a curved segment, when the distance $d$ between two points is extremely small, the segment between them can be approximated as a straight line.
-Therefore, if the coordinates of the previous point are $(x_{k-1}, y_{k-1}, z_{k-1})$, and the current point’s $x$ and $y$ coordinates are $(x_k, y_k)$, then the $z$-coordinate of the current point can be approximated as $z_k= z_k - d \cdot g_k)$.
-The distance $d$ is calculated as follows: